apollographql/apollo-ios/ROADMAP.md

 These are the three guiding principles we're aiming for in a 1.0 release.
 - **Stability**: Achieve a stable foundation that can be trusted for years to come, maintaining backwards compatibility within major version releases.
-- **Completeness**: The three main parts to the SDK must be feature complete: code generation, network fetching/parsing, and caching.
+- **Completeness**: There are three main parts to the SDK: code generation, network fetching/parsing, and caching.
+These must provide enough functionality to be a good foundation for incremental improvements in future releases without requiring breaking changes.
 - **Clarity**: Everything must be clearly documented with as many working samples as possible.

 These are the major initiatives planned for 1.0.